softeng-feup/open-cx-one-word/report.md

 #

-Create an accont: When the user creates an account a new account is added in the data base.
+Create an account: When the user creates an account, a new account and its data are added in the data base.

-Log in: When the user puts the correct information, he gained permission to the rest of the features in the app (excluding create an account).
+Log in: When the user puts the its correct information about email and password, he gain permission to the rest of the features in the app (excluding create an account).

-See other people post: When the user goes to main page, he can see the other users posts.
+See other people posts: When the user goes to the main page, he can see the other users posts.

-Create a post: The user can create a post, adding the post and the image (if was provided) to the database.
+Create a post: The user can create a post, adding a description and an image, that it then added to the database.

 ### User stories